masqu3rad3/tik_manager4/docs/source/developers_section/extractors.rst

 a checkbox will appear in the publisher UI next to the extractor, allowing the user to skip this extractor.

 Finally, we have overridden the `_extract_default` method.
 This method will be called when the category is not specified.
+In other words, this extractor will perform the same action regardless of the category.

-Saving this code into a .py file and placing it in the extract folder of the relevant DCC (any will do in this case) will make it available to the Tik Manager.
+Saving this code into a .py file and placing it in the extract folder of the relevant DCC (in this example, any DCC will work) will make it available to the Tik Manager.

 .. warning::

     An extractor will be available to a category ONLY if it is assigned from the settings.
-For more information on how to assign categories to extractors, please refer to the :ref:`category_definitions`.
+For more information on how to assign extractors to categories, please refer to the :ref:`category_definitions`.

 .. tip::

     The ExtractCore class already wraps the _extract_default method with a try-except block, which will catch any exceptions.
+    Giving the chance to the user see the error message in the UI and proceed with the remaining extractors and publishing if the user decides to do so.

-Selective Extraction For categories
+Selective Extraction for Categories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Extractors can be category-sensitive, meaning that the same extractor can behave differently depending on the category.